lrochette/EC-Admin/README.md

 <tr>
 <td class='required'>init memory</td>
 <td>The amount of init memory to assign to the Java heap.
 It can be
-indicated in Mb or as a % of the toal memory.</td>
+indicated in Mb or as a % of the total memory.</td>
 </tr>
 <tr>
 <td class='required'>max memory</td>
 <td>The maximum amount of memory to assign to the Java heap.
 It can be
-indicated in Mb or as a % of the toal memory.</td>
+indicated in Mb or as a % of the total memory.</td>
 </tr>
 <tr>
 <td>restartAgent</td>